 (Note: Those with gallstones or bile duct problems should avoid dandelion.)

-Dandelions are special because every part of them is useful.
+Dandelions are also special because every part of them is useful.
 The roots can be dried and made into a tea, the leaves can be eaten fresh in salads, and the flowers are pretty to look at (in my opinion anyways.)
 Not every plant is so multi-purpose as the humble dandelion.

 Dandelions grow pretty much everywhere, but I never harvest any dandelions unless they are in my own yard where I know they haven’t been sprayed by any chemical weed-killers or pesticides.
 (I also mainly harvest the ones that grow inside my garden fence so I know my dog hasn’t done her business on them.)
 For people who don’t have a dog, this wouldn’t be a problem, but I’d rather not have my dandelions watered that way!